Opengress/Slimgress/README.md

 Opengress intends to (initially) implement a client-server network protocol similar to that used by the old Nemesis client c2015, along with an example game server, associated website, and game client.
-Emulating (VERY loosely) Google's game means that it will be very easy for third parties to develop new clients, now tools, new innovations!
+Emulating (VERY loosely) Google's game means that it will be very easy for third parties to develop new clients, new tools, new innovations!
 Much work had been done to create unofficial clients for Google's game.
-See Slimgress, Ingress-iOS, Influx, and a great many more!
+See Slimgress, iOS-Ingress, Influx, and a great many more!

 Slimgress fits into this picture as an early Android protocol-development (testing) client.
 As the server and client codebases improve and the problem domain is better understood,